cip/zimgap-android/README.md

     probably slow
 2. Replace image links with data urls
 	(See also 2. below)
-	 Could perhaps work without plugin support:
+	 Works without plugin support:
 	 start some thread which traverses all image tags and replace source with base64 encoded string
-     Probably not feasible:
-     Test case (On Orange Boston): Base64 encoded images added directly to index.html (400x533 px jpegs) Three images:ok Four images: application error.
-(A little strange, as not using that much memory neither) May be worth repeating on other mobile phone.
+   Currently implemented.
+Not working that bad.
 #### With plugin support

 1. contentprovider